Zakkkk/mana/readme.md

 You can select a corpus with the command `corpus [corpusname]`.

 If you want to use your own corpus, upload a file into `/corpus` and then run the command `parse filename.txt corpusname`, you can then load that corpus with the command as mentioned before.

+You can test out your layout by using the command `tryout [filename] [layou tfrom] [layout to]`.
+It will look for a file inside of `/corpus` and put the output into `/parsed`.
+If there is a key on the new layout, whos position does not exist on the from layout, a `~` will be inserted instead.

 ## How is the magic calculated?
 For any (n)-gram, (n)-grams which are found at the start of a word are saved, as well as (n+1)-grams in every string.
 The (n+1) is required to see back into the future to find out if the next key will be a magic key.
 The first letter in the (n+1)-gram will not be counted in any calculation.